 LAW STUDIES II - Juniors/ Seniors - 1 credit

-Law Studies II is a continuation of Law Studies, with Law Studies being a prerequisite.
+Prerequisite: Law Studies.
 The focus of this class is trial skills and preparation.
 Students will learn about hearsay, how to introduce evidence, and how to prepare an effective opening argument, cross examination and closing argument.
 Additionally, students will learn how to prepare and effectively argue briefs to a panel of judges.
 Persuasive rhetoric and logical analysis are a focus of this course.

-PHILOSOPHY (RG or H) - Sophomores / Juniors / Seniors - 1 credit
+PHILOSOPHY (CP or HONORS) - Sophomores / Juniors / Seniors - 1 credit

 Philosophy introduces students to topics found in classical philosophical writings, such as the nature of truth and knowledge, mind and body, freedom and determinism, right and wrong and the existence of God.